Blade (geometry)

 A vector subspace of finite dimension k may be represented by the k-blade formed as a wedge product of all the elements of a basis for that subspace.
-Indeed, a k-blade is naturally equivalent to a k-subspace endowed with a volume form (an alternating k-multilinear scalar-valued function) normalized to take unit value on the -blade.
+Indeed, a k-blade is naturally equivalent to a k-subspace, up to a scalar factor.
+When the space is endowed with a volume form (an alternating k-multilinear scalar-valued function), such a k-blade may be normalized to take unit value, making the correspondence unique up to a sign.

 Examples

-In two-dimensional space, scalars are described as 0-blades, vectors are 1-blades, and area elements are 2-blades in this context known as pseudoscalars, in that they are elements of a one-dimensional space distinct from regular scalars.
+In two-dimensional space, scalars are described as 0-blades, vectors are 1-blades, and area elements are 2-blades in this context known as pseudoscalars, in that they are elements of a one-dimensional space that is distinct from regular scalars.

 In three-dimensional space, 0-blades are again scalars and 1-blades are three-dimensional vectors, while 2-blades are oriented area elements.
 In this case 3-blades are called pseudoscalars and represent three-dimensional volume elements, which form a one-dimensional vector space similar to scalars.
 Unlike scalars, 3-blades transform according to the Jacobian determinant of a change-of-coordinate function.